streamtechteam/autopilot-rs/README.md

 - **name:** Display name for humans (optional)
 - **description:** What this job does (optional)
 - **when:** When to run the job (optional, defaults to run at autopilot startup)
+- **check_interval** if a condition fails, autopilot will check it again every x millsecond
 - **conditions:** List of conditions to check (optional, defaults to always run)
 - **tasks:** List of commands to execute (required)